oimyounis/go-sockets/README.md

 ```
 Here we setup an event handler that will fire when the client connects to the server then we listen for the ***pong*** event then we start a goroutine that loops forever sending a ***ping*** event to the server every second.

 **Important**: notice that we started the loop in a goroutine.
-That's because the OnConnect is a blocking call, so if you have blocking code that does not need to finish before the client starts listening on the connection you should call it inside a goroutine.
+That's because the OnConnect event is a blocking call, so if you have blocking code that does not need to finish before the client starts listening on the connection you should call it inside a goroutine.

 4. Start the client
 ```go